pmelchior/usrp-sciprog/day1/readme.md

 Another way to think of this-- portable, self-contained code.

 **FACT OF LIFE 3**: Very few professional scientists ever receive explicit training in how to do the above (programming, making your work portable/reproducible).
+You are fortunate to be here!

 **NON-NEGOTIABLE**:  Use version control (git) for everything.
-Starting now.
+Starting now (as soon as you know how to).
 Probably no one has made you do this before, but now is as good a time as any to start.

 Principles to keep in mind: